golopupinsky/golopupinsky.github.io/_posts/2014-7-11-Relly-Elly-IOS.md

 This is basic description of gradients animations in RellyElly.
 It's also worth noting that keeping animated cells in sync may be a tricky task, but that's the story for another day.

+### Gestures

+RellyElly for iOS is a gesture driven app.
+It's supposed to be very intuitive and easy to use.
+Being inspired by Clear app it borrows some of it's nice ideas and further develops those.

+So here's the

 *To be continued...*